TheSquidNextDoor/Stellar-Sortie/README.txt

   Fixed sprites of MK I & II C Class Interceptors.
   Started work on a bomber ship.
   Added moons to Earth and Mars.
+  Overhauled visual design of system map.
+Planet sprites are used now.
+  Alien Forge-World now available as a locale.
+  Added alien drone enemies for Alien Forge-World.
+  (The assets for the alien drones & planet have been in the game since the release build btw.)